What’s New About Old Barrington Village? Monday, April 30

 Barrington contains 128 pages (softcover) and 207 photographs.
 It begins with an historical introduction by historian Van Edwards, and contains eight chapters on Barrington’s neighborhoods: Old Barrington Village and Hampden Meadows; Ousamequin Farm and the Peck Estate; Nayatt, Rumstick, and Adams Points; Maple Avenue Neighborhood; Drownville and West Barrington; Bay Spring; Barrington Center; and Barrington Harbor.
 Authors Jean Douglas, Van Edwards, and Bonnie Warren have used their extensive knowledge to identify neighborhood buildings, landscapes, people, and events.
 Richard and Jane Donnelly edited the book.

 Barrington was officially released at two events (private and public) earlier this week, and is on sale starting today.
 Copies of Barrington purchased at the BPS Museum, Barrington Public Library, or Barrington Town Hall, most directly benefit the Barrington Preservation Society.
+Through the above article, we can recommend you the latest dresses.in a variety of lengths, colors and styles for every occasion from your favorite brands.

 Cost, including Rhode Island Sales Tax, is $23.53.
 Barrington can be purchased by check (no credit cards or cash) at the following three locations: